RishikaAgarwal2025/RishikaAgarwal2025.github.io/_pages/projects.md

 ## 1. Forecasting Tata Motors' Stock Price using Nifty 50

+**Tools**: Stata, Excel
-This project involved building a time series forecasting model to predict Tata Motors’ stock price based on trends in the Nifty 50 index.
-Using ARIMA modeling in Stata, I performed stationarity testing, applied double differencing, and selected the optimal model using the Bayesian Information Criterion (BIC).
-The analysis, based on annual average closing prices from 2012 to 2022, forecasts a temporary decline in 2024 followed by a long-term upward trend.
-This work demonstrates my ability to apply statistical modeling techniques to uncover macroeconomic influences on firm-level performance, with hands-on experience in data preprocessing (Excel), model evaluation, and time series forecasting.
+This project involved building a time series forecasting model to analyze the relationship between Tata Motors’ stock price and the Nifty 50 index.
+I performed stationarity testing, applied double differencing, and selected the optimal ARIMA model using the Bayesian Information Criterion (BIC).
+The model, based on annual average closing prices from 2012 to 2022, forecasts a temporary decline in 2024 followed by a long-term upward trend.
+This work highlights my ability to use statistical modeling techniques to understand macroeconomic influences on firm-level performance.

 **Files**:
 - [Forecasting Code](../assets/Time%20series%20econometrics/Forecasting%20code.txt)